lappn99/glmd/README.md

 # GL M.D

 ## Description
-This is an experiment to create a 'Transition Layer' of sorts that translates OpenGL Immediate Mode/Legacy API calls into modern API calls.
+This is an experiment to create a 'Translation Layer' of sorts that translates OpenGL Immediate Mode/Legacy API calls into modern API calls.
 Hopefully this will allow three things:

 1. Optimize programs that use Immediate Mode/Legacy API.
 2. Pair the simplicity of the Immediate Mode/Legacy API with the customization and performance of the modern API.